 To make it more intriguing, Perth Wildcats championship-winning teammates Shawn Redhage, Brad Robbins and Greg Hire will all be sharing the one SBL court for the first ever time.

-Redhage and Hire were teammates at the Wildcats as well up until Redhage retired following the 2017 championship, sharing two titles together.
+Redhage and Hire were teammates at the Wildcats as well up until Redhage retired following the 2017 championship, sharing three titles together.

 It’s going to be quite the sight to see three of the Wildcats great leaders all playing on the one SBL court on Friday night with Redhage joining the defending champion Hawks against Robbins, Hire and the Flames.

 And that’s only one of the nine big match ups in the ID Athletic Women’s Round of the SBL where players and officials will be wearing pink socks to raise funds for the National Breast Cancer Foundation.

 The other Round 9 match ups in the Men’s SBL include on Friday night the Willetton Tigers hosting the Perth Redbacks, and the Cockburn Cougars playing the Joondalup Wolves.

 Then on Saturday night, the Joondalup Wolves play the Mandurah Magic, the Geraldton Buccaneers host the Kalamunda Eastern Suns, the Perry Lakes Hawks face the Goldfields Giants, the South West Slammers take on the Warwick Senators, and the East Perth Eagles tackle the Lakeside Lightning.

 The round will conclude on Sunday afternoon at Belmont Oasis with the Perth Redbacks playing the Goldfields Giants.

 Starting on Friday night with the Hawks hosting the Flames at Bendat Basketball Centre, it has all the makings of a night in the SBL to remember.